A historic program for our historic theatres.

 Owners of historic theaters will allow the Idaho Heritage Trust to install a Project Sign for the duration of the project.

-The Grantee shall provide annual economic impact reports for five years following the completion of the scope of work.
-The improvements made to the theater using the sub-grant funds shall contribute to economic growth of the theater and community.
+The grantee shall provide annual economic impact reports for five years following the completion of the scope of work.
+These results will help your organization and IHT track and report on the value of the project and the grant on community revitalization.

 Community engagement is one of the best ways to ensure your project’s long-term success.
 Our requirements are designed to help you capitalize on your newfound status as grantees and are as follows:

 We urge you to send letters to the Congressional Delegates in your District thanking them for their continued support of the Paul Bruhn Historic Revitalization Program funded by the Historic Preservation Fund and administered by the National Park Service, Department of Interior.
-A thank you template including required information is provided for your convenience here
+A thank you template including required information is provided for your convenience here.
+Please provide copies to IHT.

 Local press is a wonderful resource for raising awareness of your project, engendering public support, and promoting fundraising opportunities.
 In cooperation with IHT, please write an article or press release about your project for your local newspaper acknowledging the support from the National Park Service and the Idaho Heritage Trust.
 A template for an effective news release is provided for your use here.